People make all sorts of for why they can't travel — they don't have the time, they don't have the money, they don't have anyone to travel with…

 Solution: Don't completely avoid foreign foods, but be aware of what you're eating.
 Go where the locals go when possible, and be sure to have your Tums and Imodium on hand just in case!
 Also be sure to educate yourself on the region you'll be traveling — is it safe to drink the water?
 Are there certain foods to avoid?
 Simply being informed can go a long way.

 The fear of getting robbed

 Getting robbed, scammed, or otherwise ripped off is a common fear among would-be travelers — and it's often a valid concern, depending on where you're traveling.
 Some parts of the world are, in fact, known for scamming tourists, or for street robberies.
 It's an unfortunate reality of travel.

 Solution: Be alert, and be informed.
 Are there certain common scams that target tourists where you're going?
 Are there specific areas of town to avoid?
 Know these things before you go so you know what to keep an eye out for.
 Another obvious tip would be to leave your valuables at home — if you don't want to lose it, don't bring it.
 If, however, you really need a fancy camera or computer when you travel, make sure you keep it in a secure spot, and never let your bag out of your sight.
-And, if you really want to get serious, perhaps some gear like pickpocket-proof underwear could be right for you.
+And, if you really want to get serious, get yourself a theft-proof backpack or purse.

 The fear of getting lost

 For some people, getting lost in a new city is all part of the travel experience.
 But for others, it would be far less than ideal, and can sometimes dissuade people from venturing outside their hotel rooms.

 Solution: If you're the type who hyperventilates when you're convinced you're lost, make sure to always get a local map (that you can read) before you go out exploring, and don't be afraid to approach locals for help.
 Believe it or not, getting lost can sometimes enhance your experience — if you can manage to let go of some of the control.